florianzwagemaker/phyloviewer-wasm/minimum-viable-product-requirements.md

 ### Additional features
 * A user should be able to navigate back to the source-information panel from the visualization pane, this should be done through a tooltip that contains a "Back to Source" link.
 The standardized link should be provided as a URL parameter called 'source-link'.
 The metadata will contain an accession, and this accession should be the identifier used in the "Back to Source" link.
 This final URL for linkbacks should look like: 'https://source-link.com/seq/{accession}'

+* a user should be able to see pie-charts on internal nodes showing the distribution of metadata values for all descendant leaf nodes.
+For example, if a metadata field is "Country" and an internal node has 10 descendant leaves, 5 from USA, 3 from Canada and 2 from Mexico, the pie chart on that internal node should show 50% USA, 30% Canada and 20% Mexico.

+* The user should be able to change (up to a certain point) the labels of the leaf-nodes in the tree.
+The input fasta will always follow the format `accessionVersion|SampleID`.
+The accessionVersion should always be present as this is the matching key between metadata and the tree.
+However the user should be able to choose any additional metadata fields to append to the label, the should be optional but enabled by default.
+The user should be able to choose these additional fields through a multi-select dropdown in the side-panel.